Free Printable: Low Carb & Keto Food ListGet It Now

 Many people do this fast as part of new year’s resolutions, but it’s a good option for keto dieters anytime that a reset is needed.

 While there haven’t been any scientific studies to support this topic specifically, there are several reasonable theories, which do have scientific evidence:

 - Eggs are more satiating than many other foods. [*] This allows you to go for longer periods of time without feeling hungry and achieve more benefits from fasting between meals.

 - Eggs are loaded with choline and amino acids that improve the body’s fat burning ability. [*]

 - Daily calories consumed during an egg fast is naturally lower.
 Temporarily reducing the variety of foods has been shown to translate to consuming less [*], and supports weight loss.

-- Extremely low carbs ensure consistent ketosis.
-Daily carbs on an egg fast diet are much lower than even the strictest long-term keto diet.
+- Extraordinarily low carbs ensure consistent ketosis.
+Daily carbs on an egg diet are much lower than even the strictest long-term keto diet.
 This has an amazing ability to regulate blood sugar and virtually eliminate insulin spikes.

 How long should you do an egg fast for?